 - What does your typical month look like?

 - What will rent be for you after the divorce?

 - Food, utilities, car payments/costs, child-raising costs, etc.

-- What are the essentials in your life that need to be paid monthly, no matter what?
+- What essentials in your life need to be paid monthly, no matter what?

-If you’re not working what do you need to do to start a career and begin life as a single adult?
-The money you take in can help you to pay off debt, save during your divorce and set you and your children up for success once the divorce has reached its conclusion.
+What do you need to do to start a career and begin life as a single adult if you're not working?
+The money you take in can help you pay off debt, save during your divorce, and set you and your children up for success once the divorce has concluded.

 Do you need to tidy up your resume that has a "saved as" date of 2015 on your home computer?

 Make sure you've reviewed and updated your resume and maybe even pay to have a professional career counselor look at it and make an evaluation.
 Employers change their attitudes towards what needs to appear on these documents every so often, and it's possible your most recent version is not current.